JTremols-Cloud/Azure-AZ104-Labs/Lab01-Identity-and-Access-Management/README.md

 - How resources are governed
 - How metadata is enforced
 - How accidental deletion is prevented
-Everything else — compute, networking, storage, analytics — depends on this layer being clean and well‑structured.
+Everything else (compute, networking, storage, analytics) depends on this layer being clean and well‑structured.

 ## 🧹 Cleanup